SJ6P35 - Journalism Project (2019/20)

 |Total study hours||300|

-|Running in 2017/18||
+|Running in 2019/20||

 This module allows students to explore in depth a topic of their own choice, arising out of previous study and subject to supervisor approval.
-It must be a piece of longform journalism, aimed at a specified audience, not a study of journalism.
+It offers an exciting way to make an area of expertise all your own, whilst developing both journalistic and academic communication skills.

 Independent but supported learning and sustained research and writing will provide a focus for refining and drawing together a wide range of transferable skills.

 The project should show evidence of original research, theoretical and/or empirical, as well as critical reflection or analysis on the topic chosen and its avenues of expression.
 LO1

 Students will plan, research and bring to completion a sustained piece of journalistic work.
 It should be of a standard that could be submitted for professional publication.
 It may have images and weblinks, as agreed.

 They will also analyse the theoretical, critical or ethical issues such a work could arouse in the audience.
+LO1,3,5,6

 The module will be supported by a VLE site containing notes, readings and extended bibliographies, and weblinks.

-- Plan and sustain independent research;
+1. Plan and sustain independent research, academic and journalistic;

-This module will be sumamtively assessed by an extended article of 5-6,000 words, which can be three short articles, or by a 15-20 minutes video, audio or mixed media piece.
+This module will be summatively assessed by an extended article of 5-6,000 words, which can be three short articles, or by a 15-20 minutes video, audio or mixed media piece.
 This must be based on original interviews and research and aimed at a journalistic audience.

 All work will be marked individually.

 Banks, David and Hanna, Mark.
-2009.
+2017.
 McNae’s Essential Law For Journalists.
 Oxford: Oxford University Press

-Hicks, Wynford, English for journalists.
-1998 London : Routledge.
+Hicks, Wynford (1998) English for journalists.
+London : Routledge.

 Stott , Rebecca and Avery, Simon (eds).
-2001.
-Writing with style.
+(2001) Writing with style.
 Harlow : Longman.